Ryanair loses appeal against order to cut Aer Lingus stake

 Ryanair said in response it would appeal the decision of the Court of Appeal, where it had argued that Britain's competition regulator did not have the jurisdiction to rule on two Irish airlines.

-British Airways owner International Consolidated Airlines Group (IAG) (ICAG.L) is hoping to buy the stake from Ryanair as part of a 1.36 billion euro (1 billion pound) takeover approach it has made to Aer Lingus.
+British Airways owner International Consolidated Airlines Group (IAG) (ICAG.L) is hoping to buy the stake from Ryanair as part of a 1.36 billion euro ($1.5 billion) takeover approach it has made to Aer Lingus.

 That possible deal received the backing of the Aer Lingus board last month.